-Outdoor School for fifth and sixth graders is the exciting enrichment opportunity of the year to experience academics and education OUTSIDE of the four walls of a classroom.
+Outdoor School for sixth graders is the exciting enrichment opportunity of the year to experience academics and education OUTSIDE of the four walls of a classroom.

 Carol Packard has spent two decades working with sixth graders to provide the opportunity for rich discussion and hands-on learning.
 Brad Tisdel, one of our Camp Coordinators for sixth grade, trains the high school counselors and brings the arts and music around the evening campfire as well as rallies during the day.
 For some students, this is the first time that they sleep in a sleeping bag or eat around a dinner table as a group, putting a napkin on their lap.